open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov8_description.md

 RangeKing@github provides the graph above.
 Thanks, RangeKing!

-YOLOv8 is the next major update from YOLOv5, open sourced by ultralytics on 2023.1.10, and now supports image classification, object detection and instance segmentation tasks.
+YOLOv8 is the next major update from YOLOv5, open sourced by Ultralytics on 2023.1.10, and now supports image classification, object detection and instance segmentation tasks.

 <div align=center >
 <img alt="YOLOv8-logo" src="https://user-images.githubusercontent.com/17425982/212823787-44031e62-e374-4851-8267-4e56e299473a.png"/>
 Figure 2：YOLOv8-logo
 </div>
-According to the official description, Ultralytics YOLOv8 is the latest version of the YOLO object detection and image segmentation model developed by Ultralytics. **YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility**.These include a new backbone network, a new anchor-free detection head, and a new loss function.
+According to the official description, Ultralytics YOLOv8 is the latest version of the YOLO object detection and image segmentation model developed by Ultralytics.
+YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.
+These include a new backbone network, a new anchor-free detection head, and a new loss function.
 YOLOv8 is also highly efficient and can be run on a variety of hardware platforms, from CPUs to GPUs.

 However, instead of naming the open source library YOLOv8, ultralytics uses the word ultralytics directly because ultralytics positions the library as an algorithmic framework rather than a specific algorithm, with a major focus on scalability.
 It is expected that the library can be used not only for the YOLO model family, but also for non-YOLO models and various tasks such as classification segmentation pose estimation.